rescript-lang/rescript-compiler/docs/Installation.md

 pointing to the stdlib, e.g. `BSC_LIB=/path/to/jscomp/stdlib` for ease of use.

-Note that by default, `bsc` will generate `commonjs` modules, you can override such behavior by picking up your own module system:
+Note that by default, `bsc` will generate `commonjs` modules, you can override such behavior by picking your own module system:

 ```sh
 MODULE_FLAGS='-bs-module amdjs' make world